abhinavhh/task-manager-client/README.md

 # task-manager-client
-This is a task manager app
+This is a task manager app for scheduling and tracking your tasks